aminmoosavi/EyeCal/README.md

 # EyeCal
-Code for receptive-fields' eye movement correction.
+Code for receptive-fields' eye movement correction paper published in ....
 To use the code,
 1. Download the data from ...... and place it under ./data/ directory where the code is.
 2. Open eye_cal file and specify the experiment name.
 3. Run eye_cal